 Goal of EIS in Malaysia

-The EIS scheme is intended to help employees who lost their jobs until they are able to secure a new position.
-The contributions are collected in a fund in order to provide financial assistance to retrenched employees.
+The EIS scheme requires assisting employees who have lost their jobs until they can secure a new position.
+It collects contributions in a fund to offer financial assistance to retrenched employees.

-Since EIS is under the same roof of SOCSO, hence, employer is not required to register as member separately.
-As long as the employer has registered its SOCSO profile, the EIS profile will be automatically created.
+Employers do not need to register separately as members since EIS falls under the same roof as SOCSO.
+Once the employer registers its SOCSO profile, the EIS profile automatically will be created.

 Why is EIS contribution important in Malaysia?

 EIS is a scheme to specifically assist retrenched employees until they land another opportunity.
-The temporary financial assistance is given to unemployed people for up to six (6) months.
+Temporary financial assistance is for unemployed people for up to six (6) months.

-What is the employer’s and employee’s contribution rate of EIS in year 2021?
+What is the employer’s and employee’s contribution rate of EIS in the year 2021?

 The EIS contribution rate table is as below: